markus-schoen/arcgis-pro-geometry/README.md

 - Hull Rectangle: Create minimal rectangles that enclose the input feature (layer/class).
 - Inner circle: Create maximum inner circles and associated centroids for any polygon feature (layer/class).
 - Numerate: Sort any feature and create a field for the sort range.
+- Points Along Feature: Create points along a polyline or polygon feature (layer/class) for a selected distance.
 - Polyline To Polygon: Create a polygon feature class from a polyline feature (layer/class).